-On September 18, 2019, Nickel Plate Arts hosts its seventh annual anniversary party with the fourth edition of the Nickel Plate Arts Awards to celebrate our region’s burgeoning arts scene and recognize some of our most valuable artists and arts advocates.
-Join us at The Milltop Banquet and Conference Center to enjoy dinner and drinks, live music, hands-on arts experiences and a live auction during our premier fundraiser of the year.
+On September 23, 2020, Nickel Plate Arts hosts its eighth annual anniversary party with the fifth edition of the Nickel Plate Arts Awards to celebrate our region’s burgeoning arts scene and recognize some of our most valuable artists and arts advocates.
+Join us at Mustard Seed Gardens in Noblesville to enjoy dinner and drinks, live music, hands-on arts experiences and a live auction during our premier fundraiser of the year.
 REGISTER HERE

 Emerging Artist of the Year Nominees: